-For some reason I felt I was doing my part for society when I went to work.
-I could wear my shiny little badge that proudly proclaimed, I am a working part of society!
+For some reason, I felt I was doing my part for society when I went to work.
+I could wear the shiny little badge that proudly proclaimed, I am a working part of society!

 So, finding value in my job, as you can imagine, wasn’t a great thing when I came to the frightening realization that;

 I am replaceable.

 If you’re like I was, seeking value in something where I was easily replaced, it’s an exhausting thing.
 You’re always running a race you’ll never win.

 I became fully aware of this when I was working full-time after my second son was born.
 Taking time off meant someone else would be doing my job.
 We then had some changes within our childcare situation and I had to decide to either stay home or take my boys to daycare.